3 Days Touring Tokyo

 Head Spa Belle Cheveu

-As the food coma starts to descend over you, head out of the restaurant and walk to Head-Spa Belle Cheveu’s Daikanyama salon for a relaxing afternoon retreat to serve as the perfect compliment to your high-speed morning.
-While you may have seen the concept of a Japanese head spa carried out in the social content of salons at home, this practice originated from the first specialized head spa opened in 2006, which is conveniently the same salon you’ll be visiting today!
-Promoting hair growth via in-house developed tonics which will be specially prepped to penetrate the dermis layer of your scalp, this healing treatment combines the best of hair case and massage techniques.
+As the food coma starts to descend, head out of the restaurant and walk to Head-Spa Belle Cheveu’s Daikanyama salon for a relaxing afternoon retreat, serving as the perfect compliment to your high-speed morning.
+While you may have seen the concept of a Japanese head spa highlighted in the social media content of salons at home, this practice originated from the first specialized head spa opened in 2006, which is conveniently the same salon you’ll be visiting today!
+Promoting hair growth via in-house developed tonics which are specially prepped to penetrate the dermis layer of your scalp, this healing treatment combines the best of hair care and massage techniques.
 While specialized treatments are offered to target various problem areas, we opted for the basic scalp cleansing course which entails the general scalp refreshment routine any customer can benefit from.

 Shibuya Sky